 Foreigners selling property in the Philippines are subject to several taxes, including:

-- Capital Gains Tax: This tax is 6% levied on the property’s selling price, zonal value, or fair market value, whichever is highest.
+• Capital Gains Tax: This is a 6% tax levied on the property’s selling price, zonal value, or fair market value, whichever is highest.

-- Ordinary Assets Tax: Properties used for trade or business and income-generating are classified as ordinary assets.
-This tax is 6% of withholding taxes, income tax, 12% VAT, and documentary stamps tax.
+• Ordinary Assets Tax: Properties used for trade or business and income-generating are classified as ordinary assets.
+This tax includes withholding taxes (6%), income tax, VAT, and documentary stamps tax.

 Ensure you understand which taxes to pay when selling a property in the Philippines.
 Working with a real estate agent or legal agent who can guide you through the tax regulations is highly advisable.